kromme/Scrape-marktplaats/README.md

 3. Run `python scrape_marktplaats.py`

 ## Counter bot-blocks
-Sometimes Funda (or other site you want to scrape) find out you're using a bot and they'll block you.
+Sometimes Marktplaats (or other site you want to scrape) find out you're using a bot and they'll block you.
 Here we're using two things to counter their blocks.

 ### User Agent
 First we're changing the user agent of your browser.